AdobeDocs/target.nl-NL/help/administrating-target/response-tokens.md

 >[!NOTE]
 >
 >Responstempels zijn beschikbaar bij at.js 1.1 of hoger.
-Responstempels worden niet ondersteund met mbox.js.

 | Doelbibliotheek in gebruik | Voorgestelde handelingen |
 |--- |--- |